 Though we were exhausted by the end of it, Aimee and I loved every single minute of the workshop.
 So much so we're planning on doing it all again, tweeking the schedule to iron our what needs ironing out so as to make the next workshop even better :) (see more details below).

 Before I leave you with my teaching schedule and information about a new on-line course I'll be starting in May, I just wanted to say the biggest ever thank you to our wonderful, kind, inspiring and sweet students Maxine from 9_teacups, Anna from Anna Banana, Yasmin from Fenneltoast, Caroline from Suppers in Season, Karla from Mexican Food Memories and Jo from Jojoromancer.
 A VERY special thank you to Silvia from Salvia+Limone who was as much participant as she was a teacher.

 I'd also like to thank our amazing sponsors Honey&Date - Daily Cultures - Primrose's Kitchen - Facture Goods - Jing Tea - Tofoo Company - Ceiba Drinks - Nom Living - Of The Earth Superfoods - TRIBE.

 From May onwards there will be 3 different teaching opportunities you can take advantage of.

-For LOTS more details, a breakdown of what I will be covered and any other info you'd ever want to know, please head ove to my EVENTS page or e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk.
+For LOTS more details, a breakdown of what I will be covered and any other info you'd ever want to know, please e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk.